adstuart/-azure-privatelink-storage-dnsparition/README.md

 blob.ams09prdstr07a.store.core.windows.net.
 60 IN A 20.60.223.100
 ```

-This is never an issue, because the initial storage account name string always has to be unique, so regardless of the dnszone number (1-99) we always get a unique CNAME, and therefore unique A record in privatelink.blob.core.windows.net, despite the initial FQDN coming from a differnet public zone format.
+This is never an issue, because the initial storage account name string always must be unique, so regardless of the dnszone number (1-99) we always get a unique CNAME, and therefore unique A record in privatelink.blob.core.windows.net, despite the initial FQDN coming from a different public zone format.